ali0083moi/bitpinTask/README.md

 The cron schedule explained:

 - `0`: Minute (0-59)
-- `*`: Hour (0-23)
+- `2`: Hour (2 AM)
 - `*`: Day of month (1-31)
 - `*`: Month (1-12)
 - `*`: Day of week (0-6, 0 is Sunday)

-This configuration will run the pending rates processing script at the beginning of every hour.
+This configuration will run the pending rates processing script at 2 AM every day.